Santa Marta: Simón Bolívar

 Simón Bolívar, the liberator of much of South America, spent his last weeks in Santa Marta, and died of tuberculosis in 1830, at the age of 47 at Quinta de San Pedro Alejandrino, Santa Marta.
 He was buried in the cathedral of Santa Marta, but subsequently his remains were moved to Caracas.

-University

-The Universidad del Magdalena is located in Santa Marta.

-Flag

-Santa Marta's flag consists of two colors: white and blue.
-White symbolises peace, in that all are united without restriction.
-Blue symbolises the sky, the sea, the magic found in the horizon, and the snow-capped Sierra Nevada mountains.

-Geography
+Geography and Climate

 Satellite view of the Sierra Nevada de Santa Marta.

 Santa Marta is located on Santa Marta Bay of the Caribbean Sea in the province of Magdalena.
 It is 992 km from Bogotá and 93 km from Barranquilla.
 It is bordered to the north and west by the Caribbean and to the south by the municipalities of Aracataca and Ciénaga.

-Climate

 Santa Marta experiences a tropical savanna climate (Köppen Aw), bordering on a hot semi-arid climate, with largely uniform temperatures year round.
 The dry season lasts from December to April, while the wet season lasts from May to November.